A semiflexible polymer chain under geometrical restrictions: Only bulk behaviour and no surface adsorption: Introduction

 \section{Introduction}

-Biopolymers ($DNA$ \& $proteins$) are soft object and therefore such molecule can be easily squeezed into the spaces that are much smaller than natural size of the molecule.
-For example, $actin$ filaments in $eukaryotic$ cell or $protein$ encapsulated in $Ecoli$ \cite{1} are the examples of confined molecules that serves as the basis for understanding molecular processes occurring in the living cells.
-The conformational properties of single biomolecule have attracted considerable attention in recent years due to developments in the single molecule based experiments \cite{2,3}.
-Under confined geometrical condition, excluded volume effect and effect of geometrical constraint compete with entropy of the molecule.
-Therefore, geometrical constraints can modify conformational properties and adsorption desorption transition behaviour of the molecules.
+Biopolymers ({\it DNA} \textrm{and} {\it proteins}) are soft objects and, therefore, such molecules can be easily squeezed into the spaces that are much smaller than the natural size of the molecules.
+For example, {\it actin} filaments in {\it eukaryotic} cell or {\it protein} encapsulated in {\it Ecoli} \cite{1a,1b,1c} are the examples of confined molecules that may serve as the basis for understanding molecular processes occurring in the living cells.
+The conformational properties of single bio-polymers have attracted considerable attention in recent years due to the development of single molecule based experiments \cite{2a,2b,3a,3b,3c,3d}.
+The entropy of a molecule having an excluded volume interaction gets modified due to the presence of geometrical restrictions.
+Therefore, geometrical constraints can modify conformational properties and the adsorption desorption transition behaviour of the confined polymer molecules.

-The behaviour of a linear flexible polymer molecule under good solvent condition, confined to different geometries have been studied for past few years \cite{4,5,6} and semiflexible molecule based theoretical studies under confined geometry also find considerable attention in recent years \cite{7,8} and also see, references quoted therein.
-For example, Whittington and his coworkers \cite{4,5,6} used directed self avoiding walk model to study behaviour of a flexible polymer chain confined between two parallel walls on a square lattice and calculated force diagram for surface interacting polymer chain.
-Rensburg {\it et. al} \cite{6} showed through numerical studies using isotropic self avoiding walk model that force diagram obtained for surface interacting polymer chain confined in between two parallel plates have qualitatively similar phase diagram to that has been obtained by Brak {\it et. al} \cite{4} for directed self avoiding walk model.
+The behaviour of a linear and flexible polymer molecule under good solvent condition, confined to different geometries, has been studied for the past few years \cite{4a,4b,4c,4d,5a,5b,5c,6}.
+Theoretical investigations of a semiflexible polymer chain under confined geometry also find considerable attention in recent years, see \cite{7a,7b,7c,8a,8b,8c,8d,8e} and references quoted therein.
+For example, Whittington and his coworkers \cite{4a,4b,4c,4d,5a,5b,5c,6} used directed self-avoiding walk models to study the behaviour of a flexible polymer chain confined between two parallel walls on a square lattice and calculated the force diagram for a surface interacting polymer chain.
+Rensburg~{et al.} \cite{6} performed numerical studies using an isotropic self-avoiding walk model and showed that the force diagram obtained for surface interacting polymer chains confined in between two parallel plates have a qualitatively similar phase diagram obtained by Brak {et al.} \cite{4a,4b,4c,4d} for a directed self-avoiding walk model of the problem.